 California Pepper Spray Laws

 Pepper spray is absolutely legal to carry in California.
 Pepper spray is also useful as it can repel not just humans but vicious dogs or any other animal as well.
 The only time you’ll run into trouble in California with pepper spray is if it’s used offensively.
-This special pepper spray blaster from Amazon.com is California compliant.
+This laser targeting pepper ball launcher from Amazon.com is legal in California.

 Here is the legal jargon on pepper spray: